Thanaka: History

+Thanakha has a longstanding heritage in Myanmar, first used during the Pyu era.

-Thanakha is used by Burmese people since the mid-11th century.
-In a Bagan Pagoda, there is a Bagan era wall painting of a Bagan woman wearing thanakha.
-The earliest literary reference to thanakha is in a 14th-century poem written by King Razadarit's Mon-speaking consort.
-During King Bayinnaung, Alungpaya and Bodawpaya's military campaign in Thailand, thanakha was first introduced to Thai people.
-Mentions of thanaka also exist in the 15th-century literary works of Burmese monk-poet Shin Raṭṭhasāra (1486–1529).
+The earliest extent evidence of thanakha appears in wall paintings of several Bagan pagodas, including the Gubyaukgyi, Nagayon, and Apayayadana temples, all of which depict young women with kyaukpyin.
+The earliest literary reference to thanakha is in "Thonteiktin", a poem written in 1383 by the consort of King Razadarit.
+Thanakha is also mentioned in the 15th-century literary works of Burmese monk-poet Shin Raṭṭhasāra (1486–1529), including Buridat Zat Paunggyo.
+Following the 1930 earthquake, the kyaukpyin of Princess Yaza Datu Kalaya, the daughter of King Bayinnaung, was found among the ruins of Shwemawdaw Pagoda in Bago.

+Thailand began producing cosmetics containing thanakha c.
+2017, and began cultivating the wood thereafter.
+Thailand is currently working to register the scientific name of Hesperethusa crenulata (also known as Limonia acidissima) with the ASEAN Cosmetic Association, to get the species recognized with the World Plant List and given an INCI Name.
+In 2020, Myanmar submitted thanakha to UNESCO for registration as an intangible cultural heritage, but the submission was rejected, due to insufficient data and evidence in the submission.

 Source and preparation

 The wood of several trees may be used to produce thanaka cream; these trees grow abundantly in central Myanmar.
 They include principally Murraya spp. (thanaka) but also Limonia acidissima (theethee or wood apple).
 The two most popular are Shwebo thanaka from Sagaing Region and Shinmadaung thanaka from Magway Region.
 A more recent contender sold as a paste is Taunggyi Maukme thanaka from southern Shan State.
 Thanaka trees are perennials, and a tree must be at least 35 years old before it is considered mature enough to yield good-quality cuttings.
 Thanaka in its natural state is sold as small logs individually or in bundles, but nowadays also available as a paste or in powder form.

 Thanaka cream is made by grinding the bark, wood, or roots of a thanaka tree with a small amount of water on a circular slate slab called kyauk pyin, which has a channel around the rim for the water to drain into.